 Amazon Comprehend is administered and supervised by Amazon, so there is no need for in-house servers and no need to build and train models.
 However, if you’re in need of a more tailored model, you can use AutoML to build custom models and extractors.

 Best for: Multinational companies.
-Although also available on premise, Microsoft Azure’s strength is their worldwide regional cloud coverage.
+Although also available on-premise, Microsoft Azure’s strength is its worldwide regional cloud coverage.